 When will hairdressers and beauty salons reopen?

 Your hair and beauty business has been closed since 23 March.
 So it’s understandable you are desperate to start seeing clients again.
-But the recent government announcement around easing lockdown has brought both good and bad news for the industry.

 Here’s all you need to know about when you can reopen, along with the government guidelines for keeping your clients - and you - safe.